drolbr/overpass-doc/en/preface/osm_data_model.md

 OpenStreetMap is a full-fledged version control system.
 Old versions are retained as well as all the data necessary to assign changes to users.

-There always is per object and state a _version number_ and _timestamp_.
+There is always, per object and state, a _version number_ and _timestamp_.
 Old states with old version numbers are retained.
-Therefore the Overpass API is capable by [special methods](../analysis/index.md) to access old states.
+Therefore the Overpass API allows access, via [special methods](../analysis/index.md), to old states.
-Unless on special request, it always operates on current data.
+But by default, unless a special request is made, it always operates on current data.

 In addition, changed are grouped to _changesets_.
 These are associated to the uploading mapper.